 STEP 4.
 You will want to pour your vinegar into an easy to use cup for the kiddos.
 Additionally, you can provide them with eye droppers or turkey basters for extra fun.

-Pouring straight from a cup into the apple will produce a more dramatic volcano effect.
-While using a baster or eyedropper will have a smaller eruption.
-However, your kids will also have a blast exploring with these science tools.
+Pouring straight from a cup into the apple will produce a more dramatic volcano effect while using a baster or eyedropper will produce a more minor eruption.
+However, your kids will also have a blast exploring these science tools.

 Check out fizzing red and green apples with all sorts of colors!